ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 Serial

-The following table shows the transfer rate for sending and receiving serial data for different application packet sizes.
+The following table shows the transfer rate for sending and receiving serial data for different application packet sizes and controllers.

 Device Controller